-Symbol Туре Name and Function NMI I Non-Maskable Interrupt request signal indicates that an external non-maskable interrupt has been generated.
+Symbol Туре Name and Function NMI l Non-Maskable Interrupt request signal indicates that an external non-maskable interrupt has been generated.
 NMI is rising-edge sensitive and must be held LOW for at least four CLK periods before this rising edge.
 NMI is not provided with an internal pull-down resistor.
 NMI is asynchronous, but must meet setup and hold times t{20} and t{21} for recognition in any specific clock.
 SRESET I Soft Reset pin duplicates all functionality of the RESET pin except that the SMBASE register retains its previous value.
-For soft resets, SRESET must remai active for at least 15 CLK periods.
+For soft resets, SRESET must rema active for at least 15 CLK periods.
 SRESET is active HIGH.
-SRESET is asynchronous but must meet setup and hold times t 20 and t 21 for recognition in an specific clock.
+SRESET is asynchronous but must meet setup and hold times t 20 and t 21 for recognition in all specific clock.
 SMI# I System Management Interrupt input invokes System Management Mode (SMM).
 SMI# is a falling-edge triggered signal which forces the embedded ULP Intel486 GX processor into SMM at the completion of the current instruction.
 SMI# is recognized on an instruction boundary and at each iteration for repeat string instructions.
 SMI# does not break LOCKed bus cycles and cannot interrupt a currently executing SMM.
 The embedded ULP Intel486 GX processor latches the falling edge of one pending SMI# signal while it is executing an existing SMI#.
 The nested SMI# is not recognized until after the execution of a Resume (RSM) instruction.
-SMIACT# 0 System Management Interrupt Active, an active LOW output, indicates that t embedded ULP Intel486 GX processor is operating in SMM.
-It is asserted wher the processor begins to execute the SMI# state save sequence and remains act LOW until the processor executes the last state restore cycle out of SMRAM.
+SMIACT# 0 System Management Interrupt Active, an active LOW output, indicates that the embedded ULP Intel486 GX processor is operating in SMM.
+It is asserted when the processor begins to execute the SMI# state save sequence and remains active LOW until the processor executes the last state restore cycle out of SMRAM.
 STPCLK# I Stop Clock Request input signal indicates a request was made to turn off or change the CLK input frequency.
 When the embedded ULP Intel486 GX processor recognizes a STPCLK#, it stops execution on the next instruction boundary (unless superseded by a higher priority interrupt), empties all internal pipelines and write buffers, and generates a Stop Grant bus cycle.
 STPCLK# is active LOW.
+Though STPCLK# has an internal pull-up resistor, an external $10\text{-}K\Omega$ pull-up resistor is needed if the STPCLK# pin is not used.
 STPCLK# is an asynchronous signal, but must remain active until the embedded ULP Intel486 GX processor issues the Stop Grant bus cycle.
 STPCLK# may be de-asserted at any time after the processor has issued the Stop Grant bus cycle.
-BUS ARBITE RATION BREQ 0 Bus Request signal indicates that the embedded ULP Intel486 GX processor has internally generated a bus request.
+BUS ARBITRA ATION BREQ 0 Bus Request signal indicates that the embedded ULP Intel486 GX processor has internally generated a bus request.
 BREQ is generated whether or not the processor is driving the bus.
 BREQ is active HIGH and is never floated.
 HOLD I Bus Hold Request allows another bus master complete control of the embedded ULP Intel486 GX processor bus.
 In response to HOLD going active, the processor floats most of its output and input/output pins.
 HLDA is asserted after completing the current bus cycle, burst cycle or sequence of locked cycles.
 The embedded ULP Intel486 GX processor remains in this state until HOLD is de-asserted.
 HOLD is active HIGH and is not provided with an internal pull-down resistor.
-HOLD must satisfy setup and hold times t{18} and t{19} for proper operation.
+HOLD must satisfy setup and hold times \mathbf{t}{18} and \mathbf{t}{19} for proper operation.